micahaza/flask-mysql-api-docker/README.md

 Please note I only built Docker containers for develoment, so testing has to be done without docker.
 Also production configuraton and Docker containers I did not provide, in production it should be run with nginx + gunicorn for example.

+*For the sake of simplicty **I've added instance** folder with configurations.
+In real life this directory should not be controlled by git, you should create it manually.*

 ## How to install and run the app

 The app comes with a simple initialization SQL file which will create the necessary database tables and insert some fake data.